Vibrating sleeves tested to help MS patients regain arm control

 Summary

-This study tests whether a wearable device that gently vibrates the arm muscles can improve arm and hand function in people with multiple sclerosis.
-Fifteen adults with relapsing-remitting MS will use the device at home for four weeks.
-Researchers will measure dexterity and arm function to see if the therapy is feasible and helpful.
+This study tests whether a wearable device that gently vibrates arm muscles can improve arm and hand function in people with multiple sclerosis (MS).
+Fifteen adults with relapsing-remitting MS will use the device at home for 4 weeks.
+Researchers will measure dexterity, coordination, and patient feedback to see if the therapy is feasible and helpful.

 Disclaimer Read more